distribution/distribution/doc/spec/api.md

 A monolithic upload is simply a chunked upload with a single chunk and may be favored by clients that would like to avoided the complexity of chunking.
-To carry out a "monolithic" upload, one can simply put the entire content blob to the provided URL:
+To carry out a "monolithic" upload, one can PUT the entire content blob to the provided URL:

 ```